Artist Spotlight: Sargent Claude Johnson

 Influences

 Sargent Claude Johnson drew from a wide variety of influences across his long career.
-Explore his primary influences below:
+Explore his primary influences:

-Modernism: Modernism is an art movement from the early 20th century that emphasized experimentation and finding new ways to express oneself.
+Modernism: Modernism is an art movement from the early 20th century that emphasized experimentation and finding new forms of expression.
 Industrialization was changing society and daily life at a rapid pace, and Modernist artists attempted to create works that reflected those changes.
-However, in his modernist works, Johnson worked to highlight diversity and inclusivity and made artworks that challenged stereotypes, especially when it came to non-white people.
+However, in his Modernist works, Johnson worked to highlight diversity and inclusivity and made artworks that challenged stereotypes, especially when it came to non-white people.

-Mexican Modernists and Indigenous Artisans: Johnson traveled to Mexico multiple times between the 1940s and 1960s, twice on scholarship with other artists and several other times on his own.
-His travels through Mexico took him to many cities and states including Mexico City; Puebla; Cuernavaca, Morelos; Veracruz, and Taxco, Guerrero where he explored museums, archeological sites, and artists’ studios.
-In Mexico City, he marveled at the murals by Mexican Modernist muralists Jose Clemente Orozco, Diego Rivera, and David Alfaro Siqueiros, whom he later had the opportunity to meet, in the Palacio de Bellas Artes.
+Mexican Modernists and Indigenous Artisans: Johnson traveled to Mexico multiple times between the 1940s and 1960s, twice with other artists through scholarships awarded by the San Francisco Art Association and several other times on his own.
+His travels through Mexico took him to many cities and states including Mexico City; Puebla; Cuernavaca, Morelos; Veracruz; and Taxco, Guerrero, where he explored museums, archaeological sites, and artists’ studios.
+In Mexico City, he marveled at the murals by Mexican Modernist muralists Jose Clemente Orozco, Diego Rivera, and David Alfaro Siqueiros, whom he later had the opportunity to meet in the Palacio de Bellas Artes.
 He also traveled south to the state of Oaxaca where he explored Zapotec and Mixtec pottery made from barro negro, the area’s black clay.
 Unlike many of his contemporaries, Johnson was more interested in the contemporary and ancient artistic traditions of rural Mexican populations than in its big cities and major art centers.

 The Pacific Rim: The Pacific Rim refers to the coastal regions bordering the Pacific Ocean.
-Around 1915, when he moved to the Bay Area, partly because of the Panama–Pacific International Exposition that happened that year, it was common for people to think of the Bay Area as the central place that connected the U.S. to Asia.
-Johnson was no different and was clearly interested in Asian art.
+In 1915, the Panama-Pacific International Exposition was a world fair that ran for 10 months in the Bay Area of San Francisco.
+That year, people commonly thought of the Bay Area as being a central connection from the U.S. to Asia.
+That same year, Johnson moved to Berkeley and clearly became interested in Asian art.
 While living in Berkeley, he probably saw Buddhist sculptures that belonged to his Chinese and Japanese neighbors.
 Some of his early sculptures, including one of his infant daughter, look like Chinese Buddhist works.
-He also made a sculpture of a young Chinese American girl named Elizabeth Gee, who was a friend of his daughter, and was able to travel to Japan more than once to learn more about Japanese art.
+He also made a sculpture of a young Chinese American girl named Elizabeth Gee, who was a friend of his daughter.
+Johnson was able to travel to Japan more than once to learn more about Japanese art.

 Expand image Stoneware figure bust of a young girl.